Luthaf/vesin/README.md

 ### Benchmarks

-You can find below benchmark result for increasingly large diamond supercells, using an AMD 3955WX CPU and an NVIDIA 4070 Ti SUPER GPU.
+You can find below benchmark result computing neighbor lists for increasingly large diamond supercells, using an AMD 3955WX CPU and an NVIDIA 4070 Ti SUPER GPU.
 You can run this benchmark on your system with the script at `benchmarks/benchmark.py`.
+Missing points indicate that a specific code could not run the calculation (for example, NNPOps requires the cell to be twice the cutoff in size, and can't run with large cutoffs and small cells).

 ![Benchmarks](./docs/src/benchmark.png)